matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ### What's stopping you?

 The biggest blockers are not tools, frameworks, or skills.
 They are power structures, funding models, incentive systems, and fear.
-This is the gap between how organisations say they work and how they actually work.
+Transformations often fail not because the new system doesn't work, but because the old system still works, for someone.

 #### Control

 When organisations shift from silos to autonomous teams, power moves from gatekeepers to creators.
-This creates a "frozen" middle management layer of resistance, not born of malice, but of self-preservation.
+This creates a layer of resistance, not born of malice, but of self-defence.

 When you hear phrases like _"we can't bypass governance"_, it is rarely just a process concern.
 It is usually a signal that control and safety are tightly coupled in that part of the organisation.